-- An assessment of the site and its context - A description of the proposed development - An assessment of the relevant planning policy and an appraisal of how the proposal accords with that policy context - The need for the development and any benefits that would arise from the proposed development (such as economic benefits from new employment, provision of community facilities, affordable housing, environmental improvements, regeneration etc.)
+• The need for the development and any benefits that would arise from the proposed development (such as economic benefits from new employment, provision of community facilities, affordable housing, environmental improvements, regeneration etc.)

-27. Rights of Way
+31. Rights of Way

 Required for:

 Inclusion of a Right of Way (RoW) within the application boundary or alongside the outside edge